 - Assistive Listening Device: This is a device that picks up overhead signals to amplify sound.
 Receivers can be obtained at Guest Relations for a $100 deposit which is refundable if you return the unit the same day.

 - Sign Language: Disney provides sign language interpreters for many of its attractions.
-They often offer the service on particular pre-scheduled days.
-See more on this in the hearing impairment section in this chapter.
+They often offer the service on particular pre-scheduled days, and only interpret certain shows each day.
+They typically only interpret a show or ride once that day.

 - Braille Guidebooks and Portable Tactile Map Booklettes: These are available at Guest Relations for all four parks.
 The guidebooks are printed in large text and braille, and have descriptions of attractions, restaurants and stores.
 The maps show tactile representations of building boundaries, walkways and landmarks for each land/area of the theme parks.
 These are all available for a refundable $25 daily deposit.